-There is no doubt that the Applicants for Cancellation, as competitors with the registered mark owner, are damaged parties and thus fully entitled to file for the mark to be cancelled – see 941/05 Agudat HaCormim Cooperative of Rishon l”zion and Zichron Yaakov vs. The Vineyard Company, p.d.
+There is no doubt that the Applicants for Cancellation, as competitors with the registered marks owner, are damaged parties and thus fully entitled to file for the marks to be cancelled – see 941/05 Agudat HaCormim Cooperative of Rishon l”zion and Zichron Yaakov vs. The Vineyard Company, p.d.
 71(3).

 Section 39 of the Ordinance establishes how cancellation processes should be submitted as follows:

 (a) Requests to cancel trademark registrations under Section 38 for all or some goods on the basis that the mark should not have been registered under one of Sections 7 to 11 of the Ordinance or due to the mark creating an unfair trade advantage to the applicant in Israel, should submit their request within 5 years of the trademark certificate issuing under Section 28.